-Incorporating spooky, Halloween goodness in your classroom will take a bit more effort, but, I promise, the extra effort and research to make the perfect Halloween for ESL lesson will make for some of the MOST fun classes you’ve ever taught
+Incorporating spooky, Halloween goodness in your classroom will take a bit more effort, but, I promise, the extra effort and research to create the perfect Halloween ESL classroom activities will make for some of the MOST fun classes you’ve ever taught

 You may be wondering why I’m telling you you need to do some research before throwing Halloween at your English Language Learners.
 I know you have a ton on your plate already, and the thought of extra research (especially during this time of year!) is overwhelming.

 I promise, I’m not asking you to write a dissertation.
 Just to Google a few things and ask around a bit.

 Many of the things that are traditionally scary in modern American culture have strong, important historical roots in other cultures.
 It’s important that we respect our students’ cultures, and don’t turn anything they take seriously into a silly caricature.

 For instance, spirits of the ancestors are extremely important in cultures throughout the world.
 In many cultures, ghosts are respected souls that are treated with gracious hospitality, not a creepy figure that makes things go bump in the night.

 Having a base understanding of how common American Halloween figures are treated in your students’ cultures and religions can help you treat those topics with the respect and understanding they deserve.
 While you may not get to do your favorite Halloween activity of all time, picking resources that were created to respect students of all cultures will lead to more successful, engaging lessons!